This article was updated on December 4, 2023.

 Social capital can really benefit overall career development.
 However, like any other advantage, it’s only useful if you know how to leverage it.
 The Career Institute™ at University of Phoenix (UOPX) explores these types of broad, persistent and systemic barriers to career advancement to find research-based solutions.

-Saray Lopez, the director of student diversity and inclusion at UOPX, suggests several easy ways to build social capital:
+Saray Lopez, the director of strategic initiatives with the Office of Collaborative Learning and Educational Engagement at UOPX, suggests several easy ways to build social capital:

 Are you interested in launching a new career, enhancing your current one, or just improving your professional life in general?
 Building social capital isn’t the only way to achieve your goals.
 Career coaching may offer real benefits as well.
 (Bonus: University of Phoenix offers Career Services for Life® for current students and graduates of our degree programs.)